 Whilst Di Matteo's playing days led to him becoming a cult hero from the resurgent side of the late 1990s, it was his triumphant, yet all too brief spell as manager that ensured his legendary status at Stamford Bridge.

 It is down to the misfortune of an horrific injury and a short-sighted owner that Di Matteo was unable to achieve the same level of success that Lampard has enjoyed, but the passion he has shown for Chelsea over the years certainly puts him high up the list in the eyes of fans old enough to remember the 1990s.

 When Lampard joined Chelsea two years prior to the Roman Abramovich takeover, West Ham apparently thought the same about him.
 Both clubs were proven to be emphatically wrong.

 Whilst Makelele's tally of two goals for the club is not even comparable to Lampard's 200, without him it is unlikely that Frank would have had the freedom to get forward and score at least 10 Premier League goals every season.

-He made the hiding midfield role his own and the position has since become known simply as "the Makelele."
+He made the holding midfield role his own and the position has since become known simply as "the Makelele."

 It is easy to overlook a defensive player's contribution to a club as goals ultimately equal glory, and while Lampard's name will be sung from the Shed for decades, it would be sad to see "the engine" that allowed him to reach his double-century forgotten.